VKale-07/Excel-Project/README.md

 Improve customer experience: Providing excellent customer service can lead to repeat business and higher load factors.
 The airline can focus on areas such as on-time performance, baggage handling, and customer support.

 # Flight Operations Dashboard
+- Step 6:
+Bar chart: Top 10 Carrier name by Passengers Preferences.

+Bar chart: Top Routes Based on No. of Flights.

+Bar chart: No. of Flights on Distance Groups.

+Bar chart: Flights by Region.

 Snap of Flight Operations Dashboard,